Media portrayal of LGBTQ people: 1980s and the emergence of the AIDS epidemic

 With the emergence of the AIDS epidemic and its implicit relation to gay men, media outlets varied on their coverage, portrayal and acceptance of LGBTQ+ communities.
 The Moral Majority, the Coalition for Better Television, and the American Family Association began to organize boycotts against sponsors of television programs that showed homosexuals in what they viewed as a positive light.

 Media coverage of LGBTQ+ communities varied during the 1980s depending on the location and therefore the nature of the market and management of the organization.
 For example, in San Francisco, The San Francisco Chronicle hired an openly gay reporter and ran detailed stories on LGBTQ+ topics.
-This is in contrast to The New York Times which refused to use the word "gay" in its writing, preferring to use the term "homosexual", as it was perceived as a more clinical term, and continued to limit its coverage of LGBTQ+ issues, in both verbal and visual form.
+In contrast The New York Times refused to use the word "gay" in its writing, preferring to use the term "homosexual", as it was perceived as a more clinical term, and continued to limit its coverage of LGBTQ+ issues, in both verbal and visual form.

-The AIDS epidemic forced mainstream media to acknowledge the large existence of LGBTQ+ communities, and coverage increased.
-News coverage began to distinguish between "innocent" victims who had not acquired AIDS through homosexual contact and "guilty" victims who had.
+The AIDS epidemic forced mainstream media to acknowledge the existence of LGBTQ+ communities, and coverage increased.
+Some news coverage began to distinguish between "innocent" victims who had not acquired AIDS through homosexual contact and "guilty" victims who had.
 This coverage portrayed the LGBTQ+ community in a negative light and can be seen as a step back in the movement for equality.
-However, the AIDS epidemic did force the media to regard LGBTQ+ people in a more serious light.
-It also resulted in an increase in education regarding LGBTQ+ people and issues; editors and reporters began to learn more about LGBTQ+ communities and therefore became more sensitive to the tone in which they reported on their issues.
+However, the AIDS epidemic forced the media to regard LGBTQ+ people in a more serious light.
+It also resulted in an increase in education regarding LGBTQ+ people and issues; editors and reporters began to learn more about LGBTQ+ communities and therefore became more sensitive to the tone with which they reported on their issues.

 Furthermore, the increase in contact with the LGBTQ+ community lead to a greater emergence of LGBTQ+ figures in media as contacts were made during reports of the AIDS epidemic, as well as those speaking out and those who had contracted the virus themselves.
 This increase in contact led to an awareness of how homophobia was woven into the government's media responses to the AIDS epidemic and this paved the way for future movements.

 "Bury your gays"

 A recurrent pattern (a "trope") in the media portrayal of LGBTQ+ people is that queer characters face tragic fates, including death, much more often than straight characters.
 Across media, gay or lesbian characters tend to meet unhappy endings such as heartbreak, loss, insanity, depression or imprisonment.
 In many cases, they end up dying, either through suicide, homophobic attacks, illness or other means.
 Viewers called this trope "bury your gays" and "dead lesbian syndrome".

-This reflection of once widespread homophobia drew mainstream attention in the 2000s through publicized examples such as the death of the character Lexa, from the television series The 100.
-The controversy and discussion resulting from these examples led some creators of popular fiction to consciously avoid harmful tropes and present more positive portrayals of LGBTQ+ characters.
+This reflection of once widespread homophobic storylines drew mainstream attention through publicized examples, such as the death of the character Lexa from the television series The 100 (2014-2020).
+The controversy and discussion resulting from these types of stories led some creators of popular fiction to consciously avoid harmful tropes and present more positive portrayals of LGBTQ+ characters.